 What is Tax Avoidance?

-Tax Avoidance is when a taxpayer tried to reduces his taxes within the means allowed by law.
-It is made in good faith and at arm’s length; otherwise it won’t be regarded as such.
+Tax Avoidance is when a taxpayer tried to reduce his taxes within the means allowed by law.
+It is made in good faith and at arm’s length; otherwise, it won’t be regarded as such.

 Read more about Tax Evasion vs Tax Avoidance in Atty.
 James Biron’s blog post: Tax Evasions vs Tax Avoidance

 How Can You Legally Reduce Business Taxes?
 How Is Tax Avoidance Done?